 If emailing someone outside the agency, be sure to sign off with a name.
 If the email is regarding you as a client and you are uncomfortable with signing off, ask your fellow AOD if you can sign off as them and make that clear on the Weekly Journal.

 Put the information into TagMin and contact the relevant client to let them know.
 Making sure you use the contact preferences, keep trying until you get a confirmation from the client.

 Read the email carefully, if they have asked you to confirm, be sure to do so.
 If you can’t get confirmation from the client and the casting director needs a response, you can let them know that you have contacted the client and will confirm asap.
 Not every self-tape request will require confirmation, so use your common sense to gauge when this is necessary.

-Forward the email to iCan to get eyes on it as quickly as possible, then read it yourself, follow up your email with your thoughts and questions.
-Update TagMin, upload the contract and update the WJ.
+If you receive a contract, forward the email to iCan to get eyes on it as quickly as possible, then read it yourself, follow up your email with your thoughts and questions.
+Update TagMin, upload the contract and update the Weekly Journal.

-If you have some time, take a look and see if they look worth forwarding to Recruitment (link to team Overview).
+If you have some time, and receive any show invites, take a look and see if they look worth forwarding to Recruitment.
 If it’s an application and they haven’t mentioned co-ops, feel free to send a response explaining that we are a co-op and suggesting they look at the ‘Join Us’ section of the website.

 If you don’t have time, drag the email into the Recruitment folder of Outlook and mark it unread.
 The Recruitment team will take it from here.